MPIDR/EGM/readme.md

 About this repository
 ---------------------

-This repository provides all the resources needed to reproduce the results of the study:
+This repository provides the code needed to reproduce the results of the study:

 Alburez-Gutierrez, Diego (2019) Blood is thicker than bloodshed: A genealogical approach to reconstruct populations after armed conflicts, *Demographic Research* (in press).